evkx/evkx.github.io/content/guides/vehicletypes/_index.md

 ## Multi-Purpose Vehicle (MPV)

 MPVs or Multi-Purpose Vehicles are designed to provide ample space for passengers and cargo.
 They typically have three rows of seats and are often used as family vehicles or for commercial purposes.
 MPVs offer a smooth and comfortable ride and have various seating configurations, making them versatile for different needs.
-They are also available in both front-wheel, rear-wheel, and all-wheel drive.
+They are also available in front-wheel, rear-wheel, and all-wheel drive.
 [See all MPVs in the EVKX EV database](https://evkx.net/evsearch/?sortOrder=Name&evType=MPV)

 {{< sitefiguresized thumb="models/volkswagen/id._buzz/id._buzz_pro_lwb/main_1_st.jpg" width="3000" height="2000" title="Volkswagen ID.
 Buzz Pro LWB MPV" >}}